 In 1492, Christopher Columbus set sail from Spain on a quest to find a westerly route to India, the land of spices and gold.
 Barely three weeks into his voyage, his fleet sighted land and came upon areas that appeared similar to India in treasures.

 Over the next two centuries, settlers from Spain, Portugal, France, and England arrived and started building colonies.
 The natives were forced out of their lands to remote areas, enslaved or killed if they fought back, and forcibly converted to Christianity.
-Their population decreased drastically (by 80-90%) because of exposure to diseases like smallpox and measles brought by the settlers led to a drastic drop in the native population by 80-90%.
+This combined with exposure to diseases like smallpox and measles brought by the settlers led to a drastic drop in the native population by 80-90%.

 The Debate Over Columbus Day